jiko/stopabadcure/_posts/2013-10-17-Sly-James-and-Cathollc-diocese-give-tax-proposal-the-cold-shoulder.md

 **

-The three mayors who joined James in witholding their support for Jackson County Question 1 were
+The three mayors who joined James in witholding their support for Jackson County Question 1 were Lee’s Summit Mayor Randy Rhoads, Blue Springs Mayor Carson Ross and Raytown Mayor David Bower.
+They told Abouhalkah they were neutral and would neither support or oppose the tax.

+Abouhalkah said that Independence Mayor Don Reimal did not respond to interview requests but that he -- Abouhalkah -- understood Reimal held the same stance as the other mayors.

 Regarding James, you might think that a "non-endorsement" is not important, but it is very much so.

 Listen to the official comment from the mayor’s office:

-“Mayor James is supportive of the broad concept of translational medicine but at this time is not taking a position on this particular ballot question.”
+_“Mayor James is supportive of the broad concept of translational medicine but at this time is not taking a position on this particular ballot question.”_

 Reading between the lines, I interpret that to say, "This particular ballot question is not the way to go!"